 I think it becomes quite obvious that if the airplane is allowed to descend below the GPS derived glidepath it is quite possible to land before the runway threshold while the glidepath is not at full scale deflection.
 To prove my point I have worked the number for the aircraft I fly both a dot low and full deflection of two dots low.

 What’s amazing to me is that a pilot who accepts a one dot deflection low will land the airplane not on the runway but in the approach lighting system for that runway.
 Oops.
 On the two corporate aircraft that I fly, the flight director will not sufficiently raise the pitch attitude to center the glidepath needle.
-It is as though the flight director things the glidepath is angular but in reality the glidepath is linear.
+It is as though the flight director thinks the glidepath is angular but in reality the glidepath is linear.

 On a WAAS GPS the vertical limits are different than a non-WAAS GPS.
 Instead of the vertical scaling being linear it is indeed angular like a glideslope on an ILS.
 At the precision final approach fix (PFAF) which is also at the glidepath intercept angle, the vertical scaling is ± 492 FT for full scale deflection.
 At this point the vertical scaling reduces angularly at 0.7° to 148 FT where it switches back to a linear fashion.
 The 0.7° coincides pretty closely to an ILS glideslope signal.
 Depending on how far away the PFAF is, will determine the distance the vertical scaling hits ± 148 FT.
 It takes the vertical scaling 4.63 NM to go from 492 FT to 148 FT.